hipay/hipay-docs/platform-hipay-omnichannel/overview/1-intro.md

 ### Requirements

-- Android > 5.0 Lollipop (API 21)
+- Android >= 5.0 Lollipop (API 21)
 - POS terminal with Concert protocol version 3
+- Android Studio >= 3.5.2

 ### Installation

-You have to use [jCenter](https://bintray.com/hipayandroid) to install the HiPay Omnichannel SDK for Android.
+You have to use [jCenter](https://bintray.com/beta/#/hipayandroid/maven/hipay-omnichannel-concertv3?tab=overview) to install the HiPay Omnichannel SDK for Android.

 Add this line to your `Build.gradle` application file :

-	implementation 'com.hipay.fullservice:hipayomnichannel:1.0.0'
+    implementation 'com.hipay:hipay-omnichannel-concertv3:1.0.0'

 ### Initialization